 Brands, business history, entrepreneurship and innovation, globalisation, growth and survival of firms, international business, international marketing, strategy.

-Brands and branding, consumer goods, corporate strategy, evolution of industries, fairtrade, foreign direct investment, governance, intellectual property rights, joint ventures, mergers and acquisitions, mobility, multinational enterprises, networks.
+Brands and branding, consumer goods, corporate strategy, evolution of industries, fairtrade, foreign direct investment, governance, heritage studies, intellectual property rights, joint ventures, mergers and acquisitions, mobility, multinational enterprises, networks.

 Marketing and Branding Mobility